ceciliabinck/cook-with-me/README.md

 TIt cost me some time to find because I had to look through all 999 different family font, where I found 6 that I liked.
 After that I had to test the different fonts with my primary font.
 In the end I choose for the font family **Playball** as my second font, even though I find it a bit to bold.

+### Colours

+I looked in to which colors would make people more likely to give them an appetite.
+From all the different articles that I have read I found out that the colours yellow, orange, green and red stimulate most peoples appetite.
+In some articles they also name the colour turquoise because it's often connected to happiness and the feeling of being carefree.
+The colours orange and yellow are the 2 that are seen as the colours that mostly only have positive effects on your appetite.

+- Yellow:
+The color yellow makes most people very happy.
+When people are happy, they are more likely to eat than when they are feeling sad or overly calm.

+- Orange:
+Orange is a color that makes people feel welcome and when someone is comfortable, eating sounds like a great idea.

+As for the colours red and green they have a positive effect but they can also have an increasing effect on your appetite.

+- Green:
+Many people are attracted to the color green and associated it with abundance.
+This is a good color to promote healthy eating and lots of it.
+Some people associate green vegetables with a bitter or sour taste.
+The colour green is also calming effect and would help with eating an satisfying meal

+- Red:
+The color red raises a person’s blood pressure, heart rate, and causes hunger to be more prevalent.
+Bit if you eat from a red plate you are more likely to eat less.
+They think it has to do with the fact that red is also a colour that is associated wit danger, warnings or stopping.

+Therefor these are the four colours I am going to use in this project.
+The colours orange and yellow I will be using more primary and red and green I will be using to high lights.

 ## Wireframes